isai-foglesong/isai-foglesong.github.io/essays/MyDesignPattern.md

 <img width="320px" class="rounded float-start pe-4" src="../img/SingletonFlow.png">

-*Design patterns are a fundamental part of software development, they provide typical solutions to commonly recurring problems in software design.*
+*"Design patterns are a fundamental part of software development, they provide solutions to commonly recurring problems in software design."
+Paraphrased from Pattern.dev*

 ## Following the Flow of the Program